ExeterBScDTS/ECM3432-PlantUML/README.md

 ### Installing the PlantUML server

 Installing your own server is not normally required.
-If you do choose to install the server the Docker is recommended.
+If you do choose to install the server Docker is recommended.

 ```sh
 $ docker run -d -p 8080:8080 plantuml/plantuml-server:jetty